 - Carefully pat a thin layer of slushy mix over the entire igloo and then refreeze for 2-3 hours.

-*This project adapted from www.scifair.org.
+*This how to build an igloo with ice cubes project was adapted from www.scifair.org.

 More Cold Snap Science